 As a night shift nurse, your schedule is anything but normal (not that a nurse’s schedule is normal).
 While the rest of us are sound asleep in our beds, you – the night time warrior of the caring – are on a different time shift.

-Nurses who have to sleep during the day face troubles people wouldn’t think about at night, all the lights are off, it’s mostly quiet outside, and usually everything seems calm.
-BUT as a night shift nurse, everything is backwards.
-Because your night time is the during the daytime, you need the know the secrets to get the best sleep you can.
+Nurses who have to sleep during the day face troubles people wouldn’t think about at night, all the lights are off, it’s mostly quiet outside, and usually, everything seems calm BUT as a night shift nurse, everything is backward.
+Because your night time is during the daytime, you need the know the secrets to getting the best sleep you can.

 Turn off the distractions: Put your phone on silent, turn off the tv, and get your mind ready for some sleep.

 Darken the room: Hang up dark curtains, grab an eye mask to wear, and even consider earplugs to blackout the light and noise.